-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
-In some cases, you may be able to obtain a drug that is not on the drug list.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the "Drug List."
+In some cases, you may be able to obtain a drug that is not on the "Drug List."
 For more information, please see Chapter 9.

-Section 3.2 There are 5 "cost-sharing tiers" for drugs on the Drug List
+Section 3.2 There are 5 cost-sharing tiers for drugs on the "Drug List"

-Every drug on the plan's Drug List is in one of 5 cost-sharing tiers.
+Every drug on the plan's "Drug List" is in one of 5 cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug:

 - Tier 1 Preferred generic drug.
 This is the lowest tier and includes preferred generic drugs. - Tier 2 Generic drug.
-This tier includes generic drugs as well as Select Insulins. - Tier 3 Preferred brand drug.
-This tier includes preferred brand drugs as well as Select Insulins. - Tier 4 Non-preferred drug.
+This tier includes generic drugs and some self-administered insulin. - Tier 3 Preferred brand drug.
+This tier includes preferred brand drugs. - Tier 4 Non-preferred drug.
 This tier includes non-preferred drugs and some high-cost generic drugs. - Tier 5 Specialty drugs.
 This is the highest tier and includes specialty drugs, which are limited to a maximum of a 30-day supply per prescription or refill.

-To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.
+To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."